Super Stardust Delta: Development

-Housemarque encountered two big problems during development which lowered the fps: poor rendering performance on the GPU and simulation speed on the CPU.
+Housemarque encountered two problems during the development which caused lowered FPS.
+The problems were poor rendering performance on the GPU and poor simulation speeds on the CPU.

-In order to improve rendering performance, Housemarque changed to lighter, more efficient shaders.
-For example, they rendered the Black Hole effect on the same shader as the "game grid" (planet orbit/playfield), which reduced the load on the GPU.
+To solve these issues Housemarque changed to lighter and more efficient shaders.
+They optimized the GPU performance through small tweaks like they rendered the Black Hole effect on the same shader as the "game grid" (planet orbit/playfield).

 To increase simulation speed on the CPU, the development team created a custom gameplay architecture where all gameplay code runs multithreaded.
 This architecture uses a fiber based system to switch between active simulations, ensuring that all of the CPU cores are utilized efficiently.
 This allows most of the CPU cores to calculate collisions and frame updates for the whole frame duration.

 Soundtrack

 The game has four soundtracks.
 Three of the soundtracks are made by Ari Pulkkinen, who also provided the soundtracks for Super Stardust HD and Super Stardust Portable.
-The soundtracks are: "Delta" (the new PlayStation Vita soundtrack), "Arcade" (original Super Stardust HD soundtrack), "Orchestral" (a DLC soundtrack for Super Stardust HD), and "Retro" (old retro music from Stardust games of the 90's - composed by Risto Vuori).
+The soundtracks are: "Delta" (the new PlayStation Vita soundtrack), "Arcade" (original Super Stardust HD soundtrack), "Orchestral" (a DLC soundtrack for Super Stardust HD), and "Retro" (old retro music from Stardust games of the 90's, composed by Risto Vuori).
 For the Arcade and Orchestral soundtrack, new tracks are unlocked each time the game is started.
 The Retro soundtrack required the Near app and is no longer unlockable after its closure in 2017.